robinjames88/FlaskApplication/README.md

 # FlaskApplication

 # The flask app to create users with login

-The application mainly highlights the login functionality for users uisng python flask module and sqlite database
+The application mainly highlights the login functionality for users uisng python flask microframework and sqlite database.